 Want to meet the Pope?

 Visitors can join an audience with the Pope on Wednesday mornings.
-If fine weather conditions, he’ll hold this overall audience in St Peter’s Square.
+He’ll hold this overall audience in St Peter’s Square if there are fine weather conditions.

 In unfavourable weather conditions, it happens in the Sala Nervi audience hall.
 The clusters of Catholic devotees and flocks of camera-waving tourists form a splendid audience.